LeagueRaINi/poe2-discord-rpc/README.md

 ## Features

-- Automatically tracks character status and the current map
+- Tracks your character status like the level, ascendency, and current map you are playing and displays it as your Discord activity.

 ## Current Limitations